-Other possible side effects include appetite loss and lethargy.
+Other possible side effects include loss of appetite and lethargy.
 Cats receiving high doses of Baytril can develop retinal damage.
 Long-term use in felines and canines can cause cataract formation.
-While Baytril can cause crystal formation in urine, these are not the same type of crystals that cause urinary tract disease.
+While Baytril can cause crystal formation in urine, these are not the same type of crystals associated with urinary tract disease.

-Pregnant or lactating animals should not receive this medication.
+Baytril is generally safe for a pet's health, but pregnant or lactating animals should not receive this medication.
 Dogs under the age of 8 months should not receive Baytril, as the drug can damage growing joint cartilage in canines.
 This does not appear to be true in cats.
-Animals with disorders of the central nervous system should not receive this medication, as it can raise the chance of seizures.
+Animals with disorders of the central nervous system should not receive this medication, as it can increase the chance of seizures.